sebastiancaraballo/sebastiancaraballo/README.md

 ## About Me

-I'm Sebastián, a passionate software engineer with expertise in Ruby on Rails, Python, React, and PostgreSQL.
+I'm Sebastián, a passionate Software Engineer from Uruguay with expertise in Ruby on Rails.
 I enjoy tackling complex problems and building elegant solutions using cutting-edge technologies.

 ## Skills